-In setting the proposed fees for the NYSE Agg Lite data feed, the Exchange considered the competitiveness of the market for proprietary data and all of the implications of that competition.
-The Exchange believes that it has considered all relevant factors and has not considered irrelevant factors in order to establish reasonable fees.
-The proposed fees are therefore reasonable because in setting them, the Exchange is constrained by the availability of numerous substitute market data products.
-The Commission has been clear that substitute products need not be identical, but only substantially similar to the product at hand.36 offered by the four U.S. equities exchanges operated by Cboe Exchange, Inc.-Choe BZX Exchange, Inc. ("BZX"), Choe BYX Exchange, Inc. ("BYX"), Choe EDGA Exchange, Inc. ("EDGA"), and Choe EDGX Exchange, Inc. ("EDGX"), each of which offers a market data product called BZX Summary Depth, BYX Summary Depth, EDGA Summary Depth and EDGX Summary Depth, respectively (collectively, the "Cboe Summary Depth").37 Similar to Cboe Summary Depth, NYSE Agg Lite can be utilized by vendors and subscribers to quickly access and distribute aggregated order book data.
-As noted above, NYSE Agg Lite, similar to Choe Summary Depth, would provide aggregated depth per security, including the bid, ask and share quantity for orders received by NYSE, except unlike Cboe Summary Depth, which provides aggregated depth per security for up to five price levels, NYSE Agg Lite would provide aggregated depth per security for up to ten price levels on both the bid and offer sides of the NYSE limit order book as well as auction imbalance data.
+setting them, the Exchange is constrained by the availability of numerous substitute market data products.
+The Commission has been clear that substitute products need not be identical, but only substantially similar to the product at hand.

+The NYSE Ârca Aggregated Lite market data feed is subject to significant competitive forces that constrain its pricing.
+Specifically, the NYSE Arca Agg Lite data feed competes head-tohead with similar market data products currently offered by the four U.S. equities exchanges operated by Cboe Exchange, Inc.-Cboe BZX Exchange, Inc. ("BZX"), Cboe BYX Exchange, Inc. ("BYX"), Cboe EDGA Exchange, Inc. ("EDGA"), and Cboe EDGX Exchange, Inc. ("EDGX"), each of which offers a market data product called BZX Summary Depth, BYX Summary Depth, EDGA Summary Depth and EDGX Summary Depth, respectively (collectively, the "Cboe Summary Depth").
+Similar to Choe Summary Depth, NYSE Arca Agg Lite can be utilized by vendors and subscribers to quickly access and distribute aggregated order book data.
+As noted above, NYSE Arca Agg Lite, similar to Cboe Summary Depth, would provide aggregated depth per security, including the bid, ask and share quantity for orders received by NYSE Arca, except unlike Cboe Summary Depth, which provides aggregated depth per security for up to five price levels, NYSE Arca Agg Lite would provide aggregated depth per security for up to ten price levels on both the bid and offer sides of the NYSE Arca limit order book as well as auction imbalance data.